chrisbroski/frogeye/README.md

 # frogeye

-Making a camera tell a computer what a frog sees

 I discovered the seminal 1959 paper "[What a Frog's Eye Tells a Frog's Brain](http://neuromajor.ucr.edu/courses/WhatTheFrogsEyeTellsTheFrogsBrain.pdf)" in a [Nautilus article on Walter Pitts](http://nautil.us/issue/21/information/the-man-who-tried-to-redeem-the-world-with-logic)

 Mind == Blown.

 Not only was Walter a fascinating person, but the results of the frog eye study jibed with [my own work on AI](http://behaviorallogic.com/foundation).
 The powerful simplicity of image processing in a frog's retina inspired me to attempt to build a simulation.

+## What Does a Frog's Eye Tell a Frog's Brain?

 The gist of the paper is that most people probably think that the eye works like a camera: